jonosue/chatty-app/README.md

 ## Background
 This project was completed as part of the Week 5 requirements while I was a student in the Web Development bootcamp at Lighthouse Labs.
 Many of the web applications that are commonly used today have real-time functionality where the user does not have to reload the page in order to see updates.
 Major examples of these include Slack, Twitter and Facebook.
-The app we created, Chatty, will allow users to communicate with each other without having to register accounts.
-It will use React, a popular front-end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel.
+The app I created, Chatty, will allow users to communicate with each other without having to register accounts.
+It uses React, a popular front-end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel.

 ## Functional Requirements